EMODnet/EMODnet-Biology-Benthic-Habitats-Occurrences-Traits/{{cookiecutter.directory_name}}/README.md

 ## Citation

-This product should be cited as:
+Please cite this product as:
 *{{cookiecutter.citation}}*